Thanks for visiting - 2023 marks our 20th anniversary!

 You can attribute many different meanings (or lessons) to this story.

 The most obvious is enjoy the present moment.
 In the case of the man hanging from the vine, if he is caught up in his mind, habitually chasing after experience he believes will deliver pleasant feelings and running from experience he believes will deliver unpleasant feelings, he will be oblivious to the strawberry before him (i.e., he'll never be content with here and now).

-This doesn't keep us from trying, though.
-We attempt to escape suffering by changing our external circumstances.
+That doesn't deter us, though.
+We try to escape by changing our external circumstances.
 We constantly attempt to arrange our lives so we're surrounded by what we like, and protected from what we dislike.
 And, failing those efforts, we choose to distract ourselves with things like entertainment (games, tv, music, activities), food, relationships, drugs, alcohol, or a new purchase from the store.

 The strawberry, on the other hand, doesn't represent an escape from reality - it represents reality itself.
-It's what exists beyond the mental constructs and conditioned behavior that keep us running from pain and chasing pleasure.
-It's there for us to partake in once we give up our need to try and control everything in our lives - once we recognize there is no permanent state of comfort.
+It's what exists beyond the mental constructs that condition our behavior and keep us running from the unpleasant and chasing after the pleasant.

-The sweet taste of the strawberry (reality) can be experienced if we stop getting caught up in our minds...if we stop being held hostage by the next thought, emotion, or urge that pops into our heads.
+In short, the sweet taste of the strawberry (reality) can be experienced if we stop getting caught up in our minds - if we stop allowing ourselves to be held hostage by the next thought, emotion, or urge that pops into our heads.